docsmith81/rhcsa_notes/01_Understand_And_Use_Important_Tools/Create, delete, copy, and move files and directories.md

-Create, delete, copy, and move files and directories
+### Create, delete, copy, and move files and directories

-Copy files
-# cp /some/file /other directory/
+---
+Copy files: `cp /some/file /other/directory/`

-Delete file
+Delete file: `rm /file/to/delete`
-# rm /file/to/delete

-Move files

-# mv /move/me /to/here/
+Move files: `mv /move/me /to/here/`